lmburns/dotfiles-mac/README.md

-cfile                      copy contents of file to clipboard chpwd_ls                   func ran on every cd codeline                   get specific lang lines colorized delta                      delta variable column width side by side exchange                   swap files fbd                        cd to selected parent directory fcd                        change directories with fzf fcq                        use copyq to copy clipboard with fzf fe                         open the selected file with the default editor fenv                       search environment vars with fzf
+cfile                      copy contents of file to clipboard chpwd_ls                   func ran on every cd codeline                   get specific lang lines colorized da                         select a docker container to start and attach to delta                      delta variable column width side by side deploy-code ds                         select a running docker container to stop exchange                   swap files fbd                        cd to selected parent directory fcd                        change directories with fzf fcd-zle                    change directories with fzf fcq                        use copyq to copy clipboard with fzf fe                         open the selected file with the default editor fenv                       search environment vars with fzf